 The uphill road going to the summit may be rough, but it offers a breathtaking panoramic view of Roxas City in the Western Visayas region.
 On the top of the mountain is the 132 ft statue of the Sacred Heart of Jesus that was constructed at the beginning of the decade 2010 and was finished in 2015.

-Since then the statue that is visible on the lowland highway of the newly constructed business district became a famous pilgrimage site and considered as the tallest statue of the Christ in the Philippines.
+Since then the statue that is visible on the lowland highway of the newly constructed business district became a famous pilgrimage site and considered the tallest statue of Christ in the Philippines.

 I haven't been on the summit to see the statue for quite a long time since it was opened to the public and we just have a glimpse of it from afar whenever we pass by the vicinity.
-But on my heart I would love to see it closer and appreciate the holiness of the place on top of the mountain.
+But in my heart, I would love to see it closer and appreciate the holiness of the place on top of the mountain.

 At last!
-I was able to see it on the beginning of the decade 2020 in January, and for the second time I was able to bring my parents back to the statue of the Sacred Heart of Jesus on this month of February.
+I was able to see it at the beginning of the decade 2020 in January, and for the second time, I was able to bring my parents back to the statue of the Sacred Heart of Jesus in February.
 That was a soulful journey on the summit and the best way to celebrate the month of love.

 © 2020 Del Cusay